nus-cs2030s/2324-s2/docs/38-thread.md

 The `new Thread(..)` is our usual constructor to create a `Thread` instance.
 The constructor takes a `Runnable` instance as an argument.
 A `Runnable` is a functional interface with a method `run()` that takes in no parameter and returns `void`.

 With each `Thread` instance, we run `start()`, which causes the given lambda expression to run.
 Note that `start()` returns immediately.
 It _does not return_ only after the given lambda expression completes its execution.
-This property differs from what we are used to, where a method blocks until the task given completes.
+This property differs from what we are used to, where a method blocks until the task given is completed.
 This is known as _asynchronous_ execution.

 The two threads above now run in two separate sequences of execution.
 The operating system has a scheduler that decides which threads to run when, and on which core (or which processor).
 You might see different interleaving of executions every time you run the same program.

 Java provides more than one way to create a thread.
-The `Thread` class also contains methods that we can use to query and control, in a finer grain manner, how the thread could be executed.
+The `Thread` class also contains methods that we can use to query and control, in a finer-grain manner, how the thread could be executed.

 ### Names